 In both traditional Chinese medicine (TCM) and western medicine, the kidneys have many functions.
-These articles aim to correlate and translate the traditional functions of the Kidney with modern-day observations and understanding.
+This article - What is the 'Kidney' - aims to describe the traditional functions of the Kidney with modern-day observations and understanding.

 - The Kidney is the root of Qi and the foundation of Yin and Yang [1,2]